visit-dav/visit/src/doc/getting_started/Installing_VisIt.rst

 Installing and Starting VisIt_
 ------------------------------

-Pre-built binaries for VisIt_ are provided on the following platforms:
+Prebuilt binaries for VisIt_ are provided on the following platforms:

 * |fs*nix| (fully supported)
 * |ps*nix| (partially supported)